0xB10C/b10g/_posts/2019-08-02-The-incomplete-history-of-Bitcoin-development.md

 ## Acknowledgements
-I am very thankful for John Newbery, who reviewed and helped me shape this blog post.
+I am very thankful for John Newbery helping me to shape and review this blog post.
 He did a lot of the historical digging for his [History and Philosophy of Bitcoin Development](https://www.meetup.com/BitDevsNYC/events/262321510/) talk, which this blog post is based upon.
-I'm grateful for [Chaincode Labs](https://chaincode.com) inviting me to their 2019 Summer Residency where I met a lot of awesome people, learned a lot and started to work on this post.
+I'm also very grateful for [Chaincode Labs](https://chaincode.com) inviting me to their 2019 Summer Residency where I met a lot of awesome people, learned a lot and started working on this post.
 {: .text-justify}